inkstitch/inkstitch/collections/_fonts/de/ink_stitch.md

-## Glyphs
+## Schriftzeichen

-Both fonts  contains  the 89 glyphs :
+Both fonts  contains  the 89 Schriftzeichen :
 ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789@<>:,'"“”.+-=()_/�#ÄÖÜäößü

-## Dimensions
+## Maße

 ### Ink/Stitch Small
-At 100%, Ink/Stitch Small is about  6 mm (1/4 inch) high.
+At 100%, Ink/Stitch Small is about  6 mm (1/4 Zoll) groß.
-It can be scaled up to 300%  (approx 18 mm, 3/4 inch) but should not be scaled down
+Sie kann bis auf 300%  (~ 18 mm, 3/4 Zoll) but should not be scaled down
 ### Ink/Stitch Medium
-At 100%, Ink/Stitch Medium is about  19 mm (3/4 inch) high.
+At 100%, Ink/Stitch Medium is about  19 mm (3/4 Zoll) groß.
-It can be scaled up to 150%  (approx 29 mm, 1 1/8 inch) and downn to 75% (approx. 14 mm, 1/2 inch)
+Sie kann bis auf 150%  (~ 29 mm, 1 1/8 Zoll) and downn to 75% (~14 mm, 1/2 Zoll)

 ## Remark